18F/ads-bpa/_pages/index.md

 * Create a collaborative agile working environment with the chosen vendors

-When you, as an agency partner, work with our acquisitions team and vendors from the Agile BPA, you put yourself in position to meet the needs of users, deliver functionality quickly, and remain flexible to changing technology and business priorities.
+When you, as an agency partner, work with our acquisition team and vendors from the Agile BPA, you put yourself in position to meet the needs of users, deliver functionality quickly, and remain flexible to changing technology and business priorities.

 # Get updates
 <ul>